-Side-Suction: The worms are flown through a straight channel where they are sucked towards the inner wall caused by the side-suction.
-This method allows for single worm capturing and analysis.
+Side-Suction: The worms are flown through a straight microchannel where they are sucked towards the inner wall caused by the side-suction.
+This microfluidics based method allows for single worm capturing and analysis.

 Tapering: This method is suitable for high-throughput screening.
-Here, worms go through tapered channels were they get stuck in the channel due to back pressure caused by the flow.
+Here, worms go through tapered microchannels were they get stuck in the channel due to back pressure caused by the flow.

-Air pressure: Here, the microfluidic chip consists of three layers.
+Air pressure: Here, the microfluidic chip is fabricated from three layers.
 The bottom layer is where the worm solution flows through.
 The top layer is full of air and is used to compress the thin middle layer to immobilize the worm.
 It has been shown that this method does damage the worms.

 |Side suction||Tapering||CO2 exposure||Air pressure|